 Flash forward to high school and 1969.
 Music had come a long way in the 60’s and by the time I decided that I wanted to play in a rock group, THE BEATLES were already near to calling it quits.
 High school allowed me to meet up with others who shared a common love of music, and we decided to form a rock group.

-Originally, we took a very 60’s name, MIND BODY AND SOUL (a Flaming Embers hit), but we later changed our name to THE JIM RASCAL BAND.
+Originally, we took a very 60’s name, MIND BODY AND SOUL (a Flaming Embers hit).
+Then we were briefly SIGN OF THE SUN, later shortened to SUN, which was the name of a nightclub in the old Valley Forge Hilton that we loved to hang out at and that didn’t always card.
+We later changed our name to THE JIM RASCAL BAND.
 “Jim” came from our manager, JIM MAYER, who also called us “rascals”.
 We thought it was clever to have a non-existent front man the group was named after.
 At the same time, my love for the trumpet and growing love of jazz and brass, led by groups like BLOOD SWEAT AND TEARS, took my music in that direction.
 RASCAL started out as a wedding band, making $40 per person per gig.
 Our first event was a wedding at the Talleyville fire hall in Talleyville, Delaware.
 We played many such events and we were actually pretty good.
 We played what people expected at the events, right down to me playing TENDERLY way too many times.

 As with most bands of the sixties and seventies, we were nomadic when we practiced.
 We played in so many basements that had we played in one more, we would have been reclassified as subterranean.
 The problem with playing in a basement in the neighborhood was that we could not really play loud and also we were all close enough to our homes to drift away during break times and come back way too late.